allfoxwy/UnitXP_SP3/README.md

 As Timer requires Lua AddOns forming a different structure to make full use of it.
 This usually is not a trivial work.

-However, even simply link AddOn's OnUpdate() function with a Timer instead of UIFrame:OnUpdate should provide benefits:
+However, even simply link AddOn's OnUpdate() function with a Timer instead of game's UIFrame:OnUpdate should provide benefits:
-- AddOn might not need a FPS speed OnUpdate().
+- AddOn might not need a FPS-speed OnUpdate().
 We could use a slower Timer for it.
-- UnitXP_SP3 would line triggered Timers in a FIFO queue.
-For each callback in queue, UnitXP_SP3 would check time before execution.
+- UnitXP_SP3 would line up triggered callbacks in a FIFO queue.
+For each callback in the queue, UnitXP_SP3 would check time before execution.
 If callbacks already used up 1/80 second during a single rendering frame, those remaining callbacks in queue would be delayed to next frame.
 This behavior should smooth some graphical stutter, as repeating Lua code now have a loose time threshold to follow.